ampyard/facequest/api-tutorial.md

 <br/>

-If you want to delete any folder by using folder Id.
+If you want to delete any folder by using folder ID.
 Every folder has UUID.

 *Sample cURL request:*